-Poor anterior R-wave progression can also help differentiate between benign early repolarization (BER) and acute anterior STEMI!
-R-wave progression tends to remain intact for the former and tends to be disrupted by the latter.
+Importantly, R-wave progression can help differentiate between early repolarization and LAD occlusion.
+R-wave progression tends to remain intact for the former and is often obliterated by the latter.

-Stephen Smith, M.D.
-(Dr. Smith’s ECG Blog) has a decision rule that states:
+Stephen Smith, M.D. of Dr. Smith’s ECG Blog has a decision rule that states:

 If the mean R-wave amplitude from V2-V4 is less than 5 mm, then it is almost certainly MI.
-If greater than 5 mm, it is probably BER.
+If greater than 5 mm, it is probably early repolarization.
 A cutoff of 5 mm gives a sensitivity for MI of about 70%, but a specificity of greater than 95%.